scandum/wolfsort/README.md

 Adaptive partitioning
 ---------------------
-Wolfsort uses [quadsort](https://github.com/scandum/quadsort "quadsort") as its adaptive merge sort, which is ultra fast, except for purely random arrays, for which it's only above averagely fast.
+Wolfsort uses [quadsort](https://github.com/scandum/quadsort "quadsort") as its adaptive merge sort since it's faster than Timsort.
 The radix sort used by wolfsort has two primary functions.

 1. Detecting whether the array is worth partitioning with radix sort.
 2. Partition in a way that is beneficial to quadsort.